-Across the drive, the path becomes a grass nutwalk that curves round to reach the folly.
-Made exclusively of pale sandstone, this modern but classically- inspired "monopteros" presents outstanding views down to the main house along an informal avenue of young Japanese flowering cherries.
-Mature trees, including Scots pine, acer rubrum, acer saccharinum, hornbeam and robinia spread across a spectacular four acre meadow.
-This meadow is at its zenith in the spring, starting with crocus and species narcissuss, followed by a surfeit of fritillaries, primulas, anemones and pheasants-eye narcissus.
-The path along the outside of the meadow meanders toward the west to reveal marvellous sunset views across the horse paddocks before winding back toward the main house through a recently planted alley of hamamelis and cornus mas to enter the New Garden.
+Past the viburnum belt, the grassy path leads into the parkland meadow.
+It eventually curves round to reach the folly.
+Made exclusively of pale sandstone, this modern but classically inspired "monopteros" presents outstanding views down to the main house along an informal avenue of young Japanese flowering cherries.
+Mature trees, including Scots pine, acer rubrum, acer saccharinum, hornbeam and robinia spread across a spectacular four-acre bulb meadow.
+This much-admired meadow, which has its roots in the early 19th century, turns into a “magic carpet” in the spring, starting in March with tens of thousands of crocus and species narcissus, followed by a surfeit of fritillaries, primulas, anemones and pheasants-eye narcissus in April.
+A recent addition is a mixture of camassias and alliums planted along the parkland paths and around the monopteros, which carry the display well into May and provide a striking contrast to a sea of buttercups.

 In the east corner of the park, the path turns into a nut walk, framed by many different varieties of primulas: species and cultivars that thrive in this dampest part of the parkland meadow.